OrchardCMS/OrchardCore/src/docs/reference/modules/Navigation/README.md

 ## SEO

-To block search engines from crawling all your pagers links ; it is possible to override the Pager anchors "rel" attributes with "no-follow".
-To enable this you will need simply to do this :
+In order to block search engines from crawling all your pagers links, it is possible to override the Pager anchors "rel" attributes with "no-follow".
+To achieve this, you can simply do this:

 === "Liquid"